mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The ``assertCollectionExists`` operation instructs the test runner to assert
 that the given collection exists in the database.
-The test runner MUST use the
+The test runner MUST use an
 internal MongoClient for this operation.

 The following arguments are supported: